Bicycles May Use Full Lane: Maine

 Bicycles May Use Full Lane signs were installed on William Clarke Drive in Westbrook in 2011, and since then have been used in multiple places in Portland, including sections of Outer Congress Street and St. John Street.

 Maryland

 Twenty Bicycles May Use Full Lane signs were installed by the City of Baltimore in 2012.

 After 600 cyclists objected to an initial decision to reject the sign, in 2012, the Maryland State Highway Administration posted Bicycles May Use Full Lane signs along Maryland Route 953 in Glenn Dale, and announced plans to post more such signs in Montgomery and Prince George's counties.

 Minnesota

 Bicyclists May Use Full Lane signs were first installed in Minnesota in 2011, including on a downhill section of Marshall Avenue in St. Paul "where the travel lane is less than 14′ wide".

 Missouri

-Bicycles May Use Full Lane signs were installed on Florissant Rd. in Ferguson, Missouri in 2012.
+Bicycles May Use Full Lane signs were installed on Florissant Rd. in Ferguson, Missouri, in 2012.

 Vermont

-Bicycles May Use Full Lane signs were installed in 2012 on multiple streets in Burlington, VT including North Ave., Riverside Ave., Pine St. and Shelburne Rd.
+Bicycles May Use Full Lane signs were installed in 2012 on multiple streets in Burlington, Vermont, including North Ave., Riverside Ave., Pine St. and Shelburne Rd.